jeremyfrazee/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Jeremy Frazee is a student majoring in Economics and Political Theory & Constitutional Democracy at Michigan State University.
+Jeremy Frazee is a Michigan State University student majoring in Economics.
+He also majors in Political Theory and Constitutional Democracy.
 He minors in Public Relations and Data Analytics.
 He will graduate in 2021.
-He is currently the

-Previously, Jeremy .
-He also
+He has experience in government, campaigns, and communications research.
+He enjoys blogging and cute dogs.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.